Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

 \subsection{High-dimensional CRRA benchmark: projection and amortization}

-\textbf{Mixed-moment estimation and a decoupling approximation.} A practical issue throughout our experiments (both aligned and misaligned) is the estimation of \emph{mixed moments} across the latent parameter, such as $\mathbb{E}_{\theta\sim q}[p_t^\theta(z)\,\theta]$ (and analogous products entering $\widehat G_t^{\mathrm{mix}}$), because the costate $p_t^\theta(z)$ is $\theta$-dependent and high-dimensional, and finite-sample covariance between $p_t^\theta$ and $\theta$ can lead to large Monte-Carlo variance once the subsequent linear solve is applied.
+\textbf{Mixed-moment estimation and a decoupling approximation.} A practical issue throughout our experiments (both aligned and misaligned) is the estimation of \emph{mixed moments} across the latent parameter, such as $\mathbb{E}_{\theta\sim q}[p_t^\theta(z)\,\theta]$ (and analogous products entering $\widehat g_t^{\mathrm{mix}}$), because the costate $p_t^\theta(z)$ is $\theta$-dependent and high-dimensional.
+Finite-sample covariance between $p_t^\theta$ and $\theta$ can create large Monte Carlo variance, which is then amplified by the subsequent linear solve in the projection step.
 For numerical stability and a uniform protocol across geometries, we therefore use a simple \emph{decoupling} (independence) approximation for these mixed moments,

-(and similarly for other mixed products), which is exact when the relevant Pontryagin objects are effectively $\theta$-invariant and is accurate whenever $\mathrm{Cov}_{q}(p_t^\theta(z),\theta)$ is small relative to marginal scales.
-While this approximation is most valuable under misalignment---where direction mixing can amplify mixed-moment noise---it also performs well in aligned regimes (where mixed moments are typically easier to estimate), and in the CRRA benchmark below it does not alter the qualitative scaling conclusions: projection remains stable, and the observed misaligned degradation is consistent with residual growth and curvature mismatch rather than catastrophic mixed-moment blow-ups.\footnote{We note, however, that in extreme uncertainty/misalignment---where $\theta$--costate dependence becomes pronounced---the decoupling can break down, in which case one should revert to full mixed-moment estimation (possibly with larger budgets and/or regularized/certified projection).}
+(and similarly for other mixed products).
+This approximation is exact when the relevant Pontryagin objects are effectively $\theta$-invariant and is accurate whenever $\mathrm{Cov}_{q}(p_t^\theta(z),\theta)$ is small relative to marginal scales.
+In this CRRA benchmark it does not change the qualitative scaling conclusions: projection remains stable in aligned regimes, and the misaligned degradation is consistent with residual growth and curvature mismatch rather than catastrophic mixed-moment blow-ups.\footnote{In extreme uncertainty/misalignment---where $\theta$--costate dependence becomes pronounced---the decoupling can break down.
+In that case one should revert to full mixed-moment estimation (with larger budgets and/or regularized/certified projection).}